-Milton Keynes Dons v Leicester City
+Leicester beat MK Dons to reach EFL Cup last eight

 Post update

 Corner, Leicester City.
-Conceded by Tennai Watson.
+Conceded by Henry Lawrence.

-Offside, Leicester City.
-Dennis Praet tries a through ball, but Jamie Vardy is caught offside.

 Post update